Sony Pictures Television Nonfiction: Industrial Media era

 On August 6, 2018, CORE Media Group announced the acquisition of The Intellectual Property Corporation, with immediate relaunching of the company as Industrial Media.
 Eli Holzman of The Intellectual Property Corporation would become IM's new CEO, while IPC's president and co-founder Aaron Saidman would become IM's president while also remaining in his current capacity as president of IPC, CORE's executive chairman Dennis Miller would become Industrial Media's chairman.

 In March 2019, Industrial Media announced an overall deal with nonfiction production company Momentum Content.

 In August 2019, Industrial Media announced an overall deal with Don Cheadle's production company This Radicle Act.

 In September 2019, unscriped producer Todd Hurvitz signed an overall deal with Industrial Media.

 On June 23, 2020, Industrial Media named Roland Wieshofer as CFO, replacing Scott Frosch.

 In October 2020, R. J. Cutler launched his production company This Machine Filmworks in partnership with Industrial Media.

 In April 2021, Industrial Media announced an overall deal with Trilogy Films, a production company founded by Dawn Porter.

 In November 2021, Industrial Media announced an overall deal with House of NonFiction, a production company founded by Alex Stapleton.

 Sony era

 In March 2022, Sony Pictures Television announced that it had agreed to acquire Industrial Media for $350 million.
-Once the acquisition was finalized in November 2022, the company's trade name became Sony Pictures Television – Nonfiction and Eli Holzman became president of Nonfiction Entertainment at SPT with Aaron Saidman becoming co-president of Nonfiction.
+Once the acquisition was finalized in November 2022, the company's trade name became Sony Pictures Television Nonfiction and Eli Holzman became president of Nonfiction Entertainment at SPT with Aaron Saidman becoming co-president of Nonfiction.

-In February 2023, it was announced that Gena McCarthy's production company UNConventional Entertainment has signed an overall deal with Sony Pictures Television – Nonfiction.
+In February 2023, it was announced that Gena McCarthy's production company UNConventional Entertainment has signed an overall deal with Sony Pictures Television Nonfiction.

 In October 2023, Nile Cappello's production company Yes, Like the River signed an overall deal with The Intellectual Property Corporation.

-In January 2024, Sony Pictures Television – Nonfiction signed overall deals with production companies Brass Monkeys Media and Royal Entertainment Group.
+In January 2024, Sony Pictures Television Nonfiction signed overall deals with production companies Brass Monkeys Media and Royal Entertainment Group.

 In May 2024, Jeff Collins launched his production company Resilient Content, signing an overall deal with Sony Pictures Television Nonfiction.

+In December 2025, Simon Shalgosky and Daniel Brookes launched Rebel Minds Media, signing an overall deal with Sony Pictures Television Nonfiction beginning in 2026, marking the studio's first international expansion in the United Kingdom.

+In March 2026, Eli Holzman and Aaron Saidman left Sony Pictures Television Nonfiction to pursue their next entrepreneurial venture, taking their company The Intellectual Property Corporation with them, with oversight for the division moved under Sony Pictures Television president Katherine Pope alongside her leadership of the scripted and kids businesses.

+In May 2026, Sony Pictures Television Nonfiction acquired 32 Flavors, with founder Alex Baskin remaining as CEO.

+In June 2026, Devon Hammonds was promoted to head of nonfiction at Sony Pictures Television after previously serving as executive VP, business development and strategy, succeeding Eli Holzman and Aaron Saidman after their departure from the company.